Edward Porter Alexander: Later life

 After the surrender, Alexander briefly considered joining the Imperial Brazilian Army.
-Finding that he no longer desired the Georgia plantation life of his youth, he taught mathematics at the University of South Carolina in Columbia, and then served in executive positions with the Charlotte, Columbia, and Augusta Railroad (executive superintendent), the Savannah and Memphis Railroad (president), the Louisville and Nashville Railroad (president), and in the late 1880s the Central Rail Road and Banking Company of Georgia until 1891.
+Finding that he no longer desired the Georgia plantation life of his youth, he taught mathematics at the University of South Carolina in Columbia, and then served in executive positions with the Charlotte, Columbia, and Augusta Railroad (executive superintendent), the Savannah and Memphis Railroad (president), the Louisville and Nashville Railroad (president), and Central Rail Road and Banking Company of Georgia from 1886 until 1891.
 During his employment at the Savannah and Memphis Railroad, the decision was made to route the railroad through Youngsville, Alabama.
 Youngsville was later renamed Alexander City in his honor.

 Alexander was a member of the boards on the navigation of the Columbia River, Oregon, and on the ship canal between Chesapeake and Delaware bays, from 1892 to 1894.
 He became friends with Grover Cleveland and the two spent many hours hunting for ducks on Alexander's estate.
+The estate covered much of North, South, and Cat Islands in Winyah Bay; with the decline of rice production in the late 1800s, Alexander converted the properties into a hunting preserve.
+From the islands, Alexander also tracked the 1893 Sea Islands hurricane.

 In May 1897, President Cleveland appointed Alexander as the arbiter of the commission tasked with fixing and demarcating the boundary between the Republics of Nicaragua and Costa Rica, with a view towards the possible construction of an interoceanic canal to be dug across Central America.
 Alexander spent two years at the head of that commission, headquartered in the coastal village of Greytown (now San Juan de Nicaragua).
 He completed the work to the satisfaction of the two governments and returned to the U.S. in October 1899.
 His wife Bettie became ill while he was in Nicaragua and she died shortly after his return, on November 20, 1899.
 In October 1901, Alexander married Mary Mason, his first wife's niece.